 - Challenges faced by early-career researchers in Jordan in relation to bad publication practices

 - Foul play in scientific publishing: The phenomenon of academic papers being held hostage

 We’re approached by researchers with questions they find difficult to get answers for.
-And our publication expert, Dr. Eddy, is only happy to help them.
+And our team of publication experts is only happy to help them.
 These are some of the prime concerns that bothered researchers in 2016: